chapel-lang/chapel/util/build_configs/README.md

 ## New scripts to build customizable Chapel modules from source

-Work-in-progress.
-As of this writing, this directory contains scripts to build customizable Chapel binaries in multiple configurations.
+This directory contains scripts to build customizable Chapel binaries in multiple configurations.

-Later additions will add scripts to package these binaries as RPMs suitable for installation on a Cray-XC.
+The "cray-internal" subdirectory adds scripts to package Chapel binaries (already pre-built with "setenv-example3.bash" from this directory) into an RPM suitable for installation on a Cray-XC.
+See ./cray-internal/README for more info.

 ### Files in this directory: